-A copy of our complaints procedure [MPCOMP Pathology Complaints Procedure] is available on request and is written to conform to the Trust Complaints Policy available on the intranet
+A copy of the Pathology complaints procedure [MPCOMP Pathology Complaints Procedure] is available on request and is written to conform to the Trust Complaints Policy, available on the intranet.

-Complaints and comments can be made verbally or in writing (including electronically) and will be documented by pathology staff and investigated as soon as possible.
+Complaints and comments can be made verbally, electronically or in writing and will be documented by Pathology staff and investigated as soon as possible.